-GRDG-640 Admin&Sup-Rdg/Wrtng Prgm (3)
+GRDG-640 Admin&Sup-Rdg/Wrtng Prgm

 The course is designed to aid future literacy specialists in developing proficiency in organizing and enhancing school-wide literacy programs.
-In addition, candidates will explore techniques, including the use of technology, for analyzing and improving curriculum and instruction and for ensuring alignment with New York State learning standards.
+In addition, candidates will explore techniques, including the use of technology, for analyzing and improving curriculum and instruction and for ensuring alignment with New York State Common Core Learning Standards.
 Effective leadership skills, including the ability to work with individuals from diverse backgrounds, will be examined.

-GRDG-650 Literacy Methods (3)
+GRDG-650 Literacy Methods